-One of the things that puts people off growing roses is their thorns – but here’s five beauties bred by David Austin that are thornless, so no problem planting them near to paths, etc.
+One of the things that put people off growing roses is their thorns – but here are five beauties bred by David Austin that are thornless, so no problem planting them near to paths, etc.

 Kew Gardens: an award-winning English shrub rose, which flowers almost continuously, with small, single white flowers with golden stamens, held in large heads.
 It’s bushy, healthy and completely thornless.
 It will cope with poor soil and is ideal for hedging.